mc5410/Walmart-Ticket-Master-App/README.md

 2. A user can hold and reserve seats multiple times using same email Id, 1.e. one user can have many transactions.
 3. Any level other than 1,2,3,4 if provided throws level not found exception.
 4. If the user doesn't mention the min level and max level the best level to start booking is level 1.
-5. 0 is provided in the place of {level} just to return the total number of seats available in the venue irrespective of the venue.
+5. 0 is provided in the place of {level} just to return the total number of seats available in the venue irrespective of the level.
 6. The id which is generated after booking of certain seats is the booking confirmation code.
 7. Assumed that the user doesn't need to update the reserved seats or delete the reserved seats.
 8. Assumed that the users know the level id which corresponds to each level in the venue.